alirezazolanvari/DR-IRMPC/README.md

 The parameters of the problem can be modified in `params.py`.
 ## Reference
+If you use this code in your research, we would appreciate your citations to the following papers:

 [1] Alireza Zolanvari and Ashish Cherukuri.
 "Iterative risk-constrained model predictive control: A data-driven distributionally robust approach."
 In 2022 European Control Conference (ECC) (pp. 1578-1583). [[PDF]](https://arxiv.org/pdf/2111.12977)